A 5-step guide to starting your own travel blog in less than 30 minutes

 WordPress is so popular because you can create a website without having to know anything about code.
 You can make a website with a ready-made website template (called a theme) without worrying about how it works.
 All you need to do is type in your content into a box (similar to an email composition box) and hit “Publish”.

 WordPress also have thousands of plugins available which can be downloaded to enhance your site.
+You won’t need any to get started but you will soon learn about plugins once you start designing your site.

 To install WordPress onto your blog, login to your Bluehost account which will take you to your cPanel.